kuzzleio/documentation/src/api/1/controller-auth/credentials-exists/index.md

 {{{since "1.0.0"}}}

-Check that the current authenticated user has credentials for the specified authentication strategy.
+Checks that the current authenticated user has credentials for the specified authentication strategy.

 ---